MicrosoftDocs/VBA-Docs/api/Access.AcSendObjectType.md

 # AcSendObjectType enumeration (Access)

-Used with the [DoCmd.SendObject Method (Access)](Access.DoCmd.SendObject.md) method to specify the type of object to send.
+Used with the [DoCmd.SendObject method (Access)](Access.DoCmd.SendObject.md) method to specify the type of object to send.